Multi-dimensional Evaluation of Empathetic Dialog Responses: Result and Analysis

 \subsection{Ablation Studies}

-Given the fact that instruction finetuned Seq2Seq model's superior performance compared to other methods, here we explore several ablations to understand the effect of different design choices to performance.
-Unless otherwise explicitly mentioned, the results reported in this subsection is based on Flan-T5-large (770M) on our internal Empeval dataset.
+Here we explore several ablations to understand how different design choices affect instruction finetuned encoder-decoder model's performance.
+Unless otherwise explicitly mentioned, the results reported in this subsection are based on Flan-T5-Large (770M) on our internal Empeval dataset.

-\textit{\textbf{Choice of loss functions}}\,\, Due to the fact that most real world datasets on empathy dialogue understanding are of longtail distribution, we are interested to know whether model's performance on less frequent classes can be improved with different choices of loss functions.
-From Table~\ref{tab:ablation_loss_fct} we can see that LDAM loss and Focal loss indeed improve classification performance on less frequent classes - evidenced by improved macro recall and macro F1, while still being competitive in overall accuracy.
-This finding also suggests the possibility to further push the performance by carefully crafting the choice loss function and corresponding hyperparameters tuning.
+\textbf{Choice of loss functions.}\, Most real-world datasets on empathy dialogue understanding are of longtail distribution, We examine whether different choices of loss functions can improve the model's performance.
+From Table~\ref{tab:ablation_loss} we can see that LDAM loss and Focal loss indeed improve classification performance on less frequent classes---evidenced by improved Macro recall and Macro F1, while still being competitive in overall accuracy.
+This finding also suggests the possibility of further improving performance by carefully choosing loss function and corresponding hyperparameters tuning.

+\textbf{Effect of model sizes.}\, In Table~\ref{tab:ablation_model_size} we show a comparison between different sizes of instruction-finetuned encoder-decoder models.
+We can notice that as the model size scales from Small (60M) to Large (770M), the performance gets a significant leap, then plateaus around Large.
+In fact, the 3B model has slightly worse Macro F1 compared to 770M model (77.5\% vs 78\%).
+We hypothesize 3B model's slight worse performance might be because it quickly overfits the dataset.

-\textit{\textbf{Effect of proceeding contexts}}\,\, As mentioned earlier, for our main results in Table~\ref{tab:main_results} we use a context window of 3 preceding utterances and 3 proceeding utterances to meet the input length requirement of language models.
-We are also interested to know whether removing the proceeding utterances leads to weaker performance.
-In real world application systems, it is of importance to monitor the dialogue state in real time, where the proceeding utterances are not available.
+\textbf{Effect of proceeding contexts.}\, As mentioned earlier, for our main results in Table~\ref{tab:main_results} we use a context window of 3 preceding utterances and 3 proceeding utterances.
+In production systems, it is critical to monitor the dialogue state in real-time, where the proceeding utterances are not available.

-From Table~\ref{tab:ablation_context} we notice removing proceeding contexts only mildly hurt prediction performance.
-The result is expected as the model is using less information from the input.
-We do note that the performance degradation is not as significant as one might expect, we hypothesize the reason might be for certain utterances, the communicative intents are straightforward and less reliant on the proceeding context.
+From Table~\ref{tab:ablation_context} we notice removing proceeding contexts hurts performance.
+The result is expected as the model uses less input information, and matches our motivation that empathy is a collaborative practice and context-dependent.